 Techpacker came up with the solution for it.
 We developed a dedicated manufacturer's portal adhering to the processes of how manufacturers like to manage product development information and comments with their clients.
 A system that is built around the blueprint of products, tech packs, manufacturers can easily access high-quality design images, specifications, track tech pack versions, and even communicate right through the platform that is cost-efficient and easy to implement.

 Complexity and user interface issues

-PLM systems were created for engineers in mind, not creatives like fashion designers.
+PLM systems were created with engineers in mind, not creatives like fashion designers.
 The way they work, feel, and look is all too reminiscent of what an auto parts engineer would use in the early 2000s.
 All the folders are spread out and the whole product development picture is not visual enough.

 Simple tasks like opening, updating, and setting up a tech pack live take a number of steps.
 The more steps there are, the more chances for mistakes to happen, and locating an issue can take a while as well.